7 Fun Stops on a Boston to Bar Harbor Road Trip

 Planning a Boston to Bar Harbor Road Trip

-The eastern coast of the U.S. with states such as Rhode Island, Massachusetts, New Hampshire and Maine were made for road tripping.
-Interstate 95 is the main route north through these states but what fun is a fast moving, big highway when there’s more scenic state highways like U.S. Route 1 and 1a along the coast?
+The New England states are perfect for road tripping and are easy to navigate with plenty of highways and smaller secondary roads.
+Interstate 95 is the main thoroughfare north and is nice as an option but what fun is a fast moving, big highway when there’s more scenic state highways like U.S. Route 1 and 1a along the coast?

-Taking the secondary, smaller roads gives you the opportunity to visit some lesser know places and small towns.
-If you do decide to use I-95, keep in mind that there are tolls on this route.
+Taking the smaller backroads gives you the opportunity to visit some lesser know places and underrated towns.
+Just keep in mind that if you do decide to drive I-95, there are tolls on this route.

-What stops should you make between Boston and Bar Harbor?
-The possibilities are endless but some of the stops highlighted in this article are Portsmouth, Ogunquit and Kennebunkport among others.
-When I have a chance, some must see’s I’m adding to my next Boston to Bar Harbor road trip are Salem, Rockland and Camden.
+So, what stops should you make between Boston and Bar Harbor?
+The possibilities are endless but some of the highlights in this article are Portsmouth, Ogunquit and Kennebunkport, among others.
+The next time I road trip from Boston to Bar Harbor, I’m adding Salem, Rockland and Camden to my itinerary.

-For the optimal driving conditions, the best time of the year for a Boston to Bar Harbor road trip is late spring, summer and early fall.
-Just keep in mind that holidays and leaf-peeping season will be much busier.
+For the the best driving conditions, the optimal time of the year for a Boston to Bar Harbor road trip is late spring, summer and early fall.
+Just keep in mind that holidays and leaf-peeping season in autumn will be much busier.

-Before you start your road trip, it’s helpful to have a basic plan of where you want to stop and what you want to see so you can estimate how much time you need.
-Then allow some extra time for the fun unexpected stuff you encounter along the way.
+Unless you have unlimited time, it’s helpful to have a basic idea of where you want to stop and what you want to see on your road trip.
+That way you can estimate how much time to spend at each place and then build in some extra time for all the fun, unexpected stuff you encounter along the way.

 How Far is it From Boston to Bar Harbor?

-By interstate, Boston to Bar Harbor is approximately 280 miles and takes roughly 5 hours – with no stops.
+By interstate, with no stops, Boston to Bar Harbor is approximately 280 miles and takes roughly 5 hours.
 Driving the secondary highways is approximately 270 miles but it’s at a much slower pace.

-To use this Google Map, click the icon in the top left hand corner to see all the map layers.
+How to use this map: click the icon in the top left hand corner to see all the map layers.
 Click on the destinations to see the address, phone number and directions.
 You can also add the map to your own Google account by clicking the star at the end of the map’s title.

 Boston to Bar Harbor Road Trip Itinerary